 1) Go to “Business Settings” after setting up your Facebook Business Manager account.

 2) Click “Accounts” from the left side menu.
 Then click “Ad Accounts.”

-4) Choose the “Create a new ad account” or if you have an ad account, select the option to do so.
+4) Choose the “Create a new ad account” or, if you have an ad account, select the option to add it.